 3. Roles and Responsibilities

 It is the role of the School Management to ensure that these key people are properly supported to carry out this task and that they are given time to fulfil the duties that their role demands.
-The School Management will further ensure that these key people are adequately trained and that they are given the opportunity to refresh and further their skills regularly..
+The School Management will further ensure that these key people are adequately trained and that they are given the opportunity to refresh and further their skills regularly.

 It is the responsibility of the School leadership team to ensure that the child protection procedures are followed within the school, and to make appropriate, and timely decisions on referred cases.
-Additionally, it is the responsibility of the School leadership team to ensure that all staff employed at Edison International Academy are aware of the school’s internal procedures, to advise staff and to offer support to those requiring this.
+Additionally, it is the responsibility of the School leadership team to ensure that all staff employed at Edison Global Academy are aware of the school’s internal procedures, to advise staff and to offer support to those requiring this.

-Edison International Academy also recognises that children who are abused or witness violence are likely to have low self-esteem and may find it difficult to develop a sense of self-worth.
+Edison Global Academy also recognises that children who are abused or witness violence are likely to have low self-esteem and may find it difficult to develop a sense of self-worth.
 They may feel helplessness, humiliation and some sense of blame.

 - Ensuring the content of the curriculum includes social and emotional aspects of learning.